zaladmander/Paint-App/README.md

 # Photo App

+## Overview

 This project is a **photo drawing/editing app** with a photo selector, similar to a *simple* markup photo app.
 It will let the user choose photos from their computer to edit.
+## Features
 Editing can involve drawing with **varying brush strokes/sizes**, **colours**, **opacities**, **brush types** (felts, pens, pencils, etc.)

-The people who will use it are people who want to **quickly edit** a photo or draw for the fun of it.
+The people who will use it are people who want to **draw** on a photo or draw for the fun of it.
 I'm interested in a project like this because I personally enjoy art
-(although I'm not great myself...) and I believe I would find an app like this useful for my own everyday tasks.
+(although I'm not great myself...) and I believe I would find an app like this useful for my own everyday entertainment.

 ## User Stories